Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 • Spend two full free days in Zermatt and St. Moritz

-In the morning, explore Zurich on your own, borrow a free bike with «Züri rollt» or join a guided city tour.
-After the tour, grab some take-away lunch and have it on the train to Saas-Fee.
+Explore Zurich on your own in the morning, rent a free bike with «Züri rollt» or join a city tour.
+After the tour, you can grab a takeaway lunch and enjoy it on the train to Saas-Fee.

-Saas-Fee, also known as the “pearl of the Alps”, is surrounded by Switzerland’s tallest mountains.
-As you arrive in this miraculous alpine village, you’ll find yourself in the midst of 13 mountains that are all over 4000 metres (13.120 feet) above sea level.
+Saas-Fee, also known as the “Pearl of the Alps”, is surrounded by the highest mountains in Switzerland.
+When you arrive in this charming Alpine village, you’ll find yourself surrounded by 13 mountains, all of which rise over 4,000 meters above sea level.

-Spend the afternoon strolling through the village and try to get used to the thin mountain air up here.
-If you’re keen to head out already, turn to tomorrow’s outline for some ideas.
+Spend the afternoon strolling through the village and try to acclimatize to the thin mountain air up here.
+If you're eager to get going now, you can find some ideas in tomorrow's overview.

-And while we’re at it, don’t forget to look out for marmots during your hike.
-Your chances of spotting a couple of those cute, chubby alpine inhabitants aren’t too slim up here.
+And while you're at it, don't forget to keep an eye out for marmots during your hike.
+Your chances of spotting a few of these cute alpine residents are pretty good here.

-But Saas-Fee isn’t only interesting during hiking season.
-If you’re here in winter, you can absolutely ski or snowboard yourself silly.
-And with Saas-Fee being at such high altitude, you’ll partially be skiing on top of a glacier.
-Not something you get to do every day.
+But Saas-Fee isn't only interesting during the hiking season.
+If you're here in winter, you can really let loose skiing or snowboarding.
+And because Saas-Fee is so high up, you'll be skiing on a glacier part of the time.
+That's not something you get to experience every day.

-Knock yourself out enjoying the mountain views, the snow, the hikes, the marmots and the fresh air.
-Toward the evening, catch the Postauto and the train to Zermatt.
+Enjoy the views of the mountains, the snow, the hikes, the marmots, and the fresh air.
+In the evening, take the post bus and the train to Zermatt.

-Once you arrive in Zermatt, spend the rest of the day strolling through this little mountain town and enjoy the sight of the mighty Matterhorn.
-Provided it’s not veiled in clouds.
+Once you arrive in Zermatt, you can spend the rest of the day strolling through the famous resort and taking in the view of the iconic Matterhorn, assuming it's not shrouded in clouds.

 Bergbahn Saas FeeSpielbodenbahn bei Saas Fee (Foto: Saastal Tourismus AG - Saastal Bergbahnen AG)